GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Add `streamUiCommandsEnabled` attribute to `MessageInputView` and `MessageInputView::setCommandsEnabled` method to enable/disable commands
 - Add `ChannelListItemPredicate` to our `channelListView` to allow filter `ChannelListItem` before they are rendered
 - Open `AvatarBitmapFactory` class
-- Add `AvatarBitmapFactory::overrideDefaultInstance` method to allow custom implemention of `AvatarBitmapFactory`
+- Add `AvatarBitmapFactory::setInstance` method to allow custom implemention of `AvatarBitmapFactory`

 ### ⚠️ Changed